surprise-game-servers/minecraft/README.md

 # Dockerized Minecraft

-Spins up a simple Minecraft server for you and your buddies.
+Spins up a simple Minecraft server for you and your buddies, except run my Paper.

 For other variations of this, check out the branches of this repo.